kimmknight/awesome-packet-tracer/README.md

 ## Extensions

 - [PTAlignToGrid](https://github.com/kimmknight/PTAlignToGrid) - Neatens logical workspaces by aligning items to grid.
+- [PTAuthorTools]() - Adds some tools/features that are useful when developing lab activities.
 - [PTBuilder](https://github.com/kimmknight/PTBuilder) - Provides simple JavaScript functions and a code editor to automate the creation of networks.

 ## Tools